Danone knows that you care how your personal data is used and we recognize the importance of protecting your privacy.

 Data type: School contact details, email contact for ELAC, telephone number of school if given.

-Purposes: For sending email news letters on behalf of DANONE only.
+Purposes: For sending emails on behalf of DANONE only.

 Sharing data internationally

 Personal data may be processed outside the European Economic Area (EEA).
-When processed outside the EEA, Danone will make sure that this cross-border data processing is protected by adequate safeguards.
+When processed outside the EEA, Danone will use its best endeavours to make sure that this cross-border data processing is protected by adequate safeguards.

 The safeguards that we use to protect cross-border data processing include:

 a) Model Contractual Clauses approved by European Commission.
 These standardized contractual clauses provide sufficient safeguards to meet the adequacy and security requirements of the European General Data Protection Regulation; or

 b) certifications which demonstrate that third parties outside of the EEA process personal data in a way that is consistent with the European General Data Protection Regulation.
 These certifications are approved either by the European Commission, a competent supervisory authority or a competent national accreditation body in terms of General Data Protection Regulation.

 a) Information about your device browser and operating system;